Checkpoints - Do not artificially create bullet lists

 Accessibility (WCAG 2 Level AA, 1.3.1)

-The checkpoint examines the entire HTML source code of a page and reports if any form of hyphen or dash is found.
+The checkpoint examines the entire HTML source code of a page and flags an issue if any form of hyphen or dash is found.